Forum highlights city’s green finance strength in global decarbonization drive

 READ MORE: HK Green Week, B&R Summit, Macao international fireworks contest

-The financial chief also pointed to the recent progress on the Hong Kong Taxonomy for Sustainable Finance, stressing its pivotal role in scaling up capital flows to accelerate green transformation.
+Chan also pointed to the recent progress on the Hong Kong Taxonomy for Sustainable Finance, stressing its pivotal role in scaling up capital flows to accelerate green transformation.

-The taxonomy serves as a critical tool to classify economic activities based on their alignment with specific sustainability objectives, helping to channel relevant capital flows while mitigating risks of greenwashing.
+The taxonomy serves as a critical tool to classify economic activities based on their alignment with specific sustainability objectives, helping channel relevant capital flows while mitigating risks of greenwashing.

 “Looking ahead, we believe the HKSAR and the Chinese mainland will be well-positioned to play a pivotal role in advancing Asia’s climate leadership,” he said.
 “Hong Kong has the capability and responsibility to serve as the regional platform for standard-setting, policy dialogue, product innovation, and capacity building.”